arthurdjn/pynews/docs/pages/usage.rst

                 As the world moves towards greater technological advancements, there is no aspect of your life that is not touched by the internet — including the banking sector.
 If you are looking to open an account with a good online bank that isn’t just going to give you a no-fee option but also great customer service combined with a bunch of different features, you can look at the options mentioned above.
 All in all, the decision will have to be based on your individual needs, as people differ in terms of what they need from an online bank.
 Regardless, you can be assured that any of the banks mentioned above will strive towards giving you a fantastic experience!
                 """

-Extract the Bag of Words features and the vocabulary of the document with the vectorizer, and create your PyTorch Data object.
+Extract the Bag of Words features and the vocabulary of the document with the vectorizer.

 .. code-block:: python
     :linenos:

-    label_vectorizer = LabelEncoder()

     # The Bag of Word
     input_features = text_vectorizer.transform([document]).toarray().astype(np.float32)
-    # The source
-    gold_classes = label_vectorizer.fit_transform(["MyInforms"])

     # Converting the numpy array to pytorch tensors
     torch_input_features = torch.from_numpy(input_features)